 Behind Wlodarczyk, world silver medallist Betty Heidler took second with a best of 74.10m.
 All six of her throws went beyond 72.50m.
 Her German compatriot Kathrin Klaas and former world record-holder Tatyana Lysenko had a close battle for third place.
 In the end, Klaas took that position with 71.91m, and Lysenko finished fourth with 71.62m.

 Cantwell prevails over Armstrong and Majewski

 At this point, the Canadian had a clear lead over his competition, but things really heated up from then on.
-In the fourth round, World champion Christian Cantwell and Olympic champion Tomasz Majewski inched closer to the lead with 21.18m and 20.91m, respectively.
+In the fourth round, world champion Christian Cantwell and Olympic champion Tomasz Majewski inched closer to the lead with 21.18m and 20.91m, respectively.
 Both improved again on their next throw.
-Cantwell sent the metal ball to 21.50m to take the lead, while the Pole set a new season’s best with 21.22m.
+Cantwell sent the metal ball to 21.50m to take the lead, while the Pole set a season’s best with 21.22m.
 This settled the competition as none of the top three improved in their final attempts.